Essential Facts About New Jersey Divorce, Children, and Life Insurance

 Second, there are instances in which a married couple does not have life insurance, even when they are parents.
 When spouses in such a situation divorce, the prospect for financial instability going forward oftentimes is a significant concern.
 Such instability would severely worsen if one of another of the parents were to pass on at an earlier stage in their own lives.
 Thus, a court in a marriage dissolution case may determine that the best interests of a child or children is served by ordering one or both parents to maintain a life insurance policy with the child or children named as beneficiaries.
 The order likely would mandate such a policy remain in force until offspring reach the age of 18.Impact of Remarriage and New Children on Standing Order Regarding Life Insurance

 Oftentimes following a New Jersey divorce, one or both parties to such a case ends up remarrying and starting a new family.
 If that were to occur, a standing order from a marriage dissolution case would not permit a parent starting a new family to add children from the subsequent marriage as beneficiaries to the life insurance policy previously designated to benefit the children from the nuptials that ended in divorce.
 Certainly, a person starting a so-called new family can obtain another life insurance policy and name the spouse and children from the subsequent marriage as beneficiaries under a second policy of life insurance.

 If you are contemplating divorce, or if you have questions or issues arising from an existing marriage dissolution decree, the legal team at the Law Offices of Peter Van Aulen is available to provide you the answers you need.
-You can reach us any time by calling our firm at (201) 845-7400 to schedule a no-obligation, no-cost initial consultation at your convenience.
+You can reach us any time by calling our firm at (201) 845-7400 to schedule a free initial consultation at your convenience.